The R-9 has 4 cameras plus an external MIPI interface for external modules. The 4 cameras show up as 3 Android cameras (ID 0, 1 & 2):

 - 170 degree mono fisheye (used by VR SDK 6DoF tracking system)

 - 1080p stereo camera (left) + 1080p stereo camera (right)

-The external interface can support a 5th MIPI sensor.
+The external interface on the top of the R-9 will support a 5th MIPI sensor.
 Note that only 3 can be active at once, so there will be trade offs on what your use case can do.
 Also, adding a MIPI device requires MIPI drivers which then must be integrated by ODG into the OS, so that's a bit of a time and money constraint, and requires ODG to integrate the driver into the OS kernel.